KevinHartwig/resume/resume.md

 **Technologies and Tools**

-AWS, Terraform, Github Actions/Jenkins, Datadog/New Relic, Splunk/Sumologic, PagerDuty, Docker, Rundeck, Jira, Git, Postgres/DB2
+AWS, Terraform, Kubernetes, Github Actions, Datadog/New Relic, Splunk/Sumologic, PagerDuty, Docker, Jira.
+Postgres

 **Operating Systems**

 macOS, Windows, Unix (Linux, AIX)

 **PROFESSIONAL EXPERIENCE**

-**Hinge Health | Portland, OR United States**
+**Hinge Health | Portland, OR**

-**Staff Site Reliability Engineer |** February 2020 - May 2024
+**Staff Site Reliability Engineer **| February 2020 - May 2024

-- Lead cloud migration initiative from PaaS provider to AWS.
+- Led cloud migration initiative from PaaS provider (Aptible) to AWS.
+- Designed AWS organizations and security architecture to conform to AWS best practices.
+- Established incident committee to drive incident management improvements company wide including parterning with engineering leadership to design and implement a company incident management process, develop and run incident management training, build out of monitoring and alerting integrations between observabilty platforms and PagerDuty.
+- Led project to redact PHI data from service logs enabling offshore employees to support production.
+- Led multiple observabilty projects including onboarding of SumoLogic and migration from New Relic to Datadog.
 - Built organizational AWS IAM strategy using Google Workspace, AWS SSO and Terraform.
-- Designed AWS organizations and security tooling architecture to conform to AWS best practices and meet compliance requirements.
-- Established incident committee to drive incident management
-- Developed and ran incident management training for all on-call engineers.
-- Worked with engineering leadership to design and implement a company incident management process.
-- Support engineering in the deployment, monitoring and scaling of PaaS hosted services and databases.
 - Partner with engineering, security, compliance on defining and implementing infrastructure to support organizational initiatives.
-- Led project to transition from New Relic to Datadog for APM and infrastructure monitoring.
-- Built an incident management process and designed training for engineers and management for being on-call and working incidents.
-- Partner with engineering and leadership to design and document best practices related to operational excellence including code freezes, on-call expectations and scheduled maintenance.
+- Partner with engineering and leadership to define and document best practices related to operational excellence including code freezes, on-call expectations, scheduled maintenance, PHI logging standards.
+- Expanded SRE team from 2 engineers to 7 including hiring of managment and Director of Infrastructure.
-- Provide 24 hour on-call support to meet 99.9% uptime SLA’s.
+- Provide 24/7 hour on-call support to meet 99.9% uptime SLA’s.

 **moovel North America | Portland, OR**

-**Senior DevOps Engineer |** June 2018 - February 2020
+**Senior DevOps Engineer **| June 2018 - February 2020

 - Led project to automate deployment of service level alerting through New Relic at service build time.
 - Built out infrastructure monitoring and alerting solution using New Relic Infrastructure.